deckhouse/deckhouse/modules/300-prometheus/docs/USAGE.md

 ## Sending alerts to Telegram

-Prometheus-operator supports sending alerts to Telegram directly using Alertmanager.
+Alertmanager supports sending alerts to Telegram directly.

-Create the Secret in the `d8-monitoring` namespace with Telegram bot token.
+Create the Secret in the `d8-monitoring` namespace:

 ```yaml
 apiVersion: v1